 Make sure that you do sufficient tech market research before you begin building new products.
 Product development on a developer’s gut feeling is unfortunately often a prescription for failure.
 That’s unless the target audience is the developer/engineer on the “next bench”.
 There are a few high-profile companies that have entered our folklore that were lucky enough to start that way.
 But more often than not this approach will quickly empty your pockets, rather than make you rich.
 Include both marketers and technologists in the research activities if at all possible.
 Here’s my short list of best tech market research practices:

 - Marketing should take the lead on tech market research for new products

 - Always make sure you talk to at least some prospects directly and informally

-- By wary of formal “arms-length” market research results, if not supported by an informal internally-conducted research “sanity check”
+- Be wary of formal “arms-length” market research results, if not supported by an informal internally-conducted research “sanity check”

 - Make market research a continuous company function

-- Try not to stop an individual product-oriented market research project until you are comfortable that you’ve got the correct answer.
+- Try not to stop a product-oriented market research project until you are comfortable that you’ve got the lay of the land.

 There you have my thoughts on conducting market research for product planning purposes.
-I’d love to hear yours as well–post a comment with your experience and views.
+I’d love to hear yours as well.
+Please post a comment with your experience and views.